Fiscal Host = Fiscal Sponsor

-Since OCF is a 501(c)(3) nonprofit organization, our hosted initiatives (through a contractual relationship), are also able to receive tax-deductible contributions without obtaining their own independent 501(c)(3) status - which can be a time- and resource-consuming process).
+Since OCF is a 501(c)(3) nonprofit organization, our hosted Collectives (through a contractual relationship), are also able to receive tax-deductible contributions without obtaining their own independent 501(c)(3) status - which can be a time- and resource-consuming process).

 “Fiscal sponsorship” and “fiscal hosting” mean exactly the same thing.